 Despite this success, the Annex Cloud product specialist team has identified a few opportunities where Ulta could improve their strategy and further boost customer engagement and ultimately sales.
 Given the previously mentioned statistic, 90% of Ulta’s sales come from its loyalty program members, it’s clear its loyalty program is a perfect channel to reach customers.
 Using the loyalty program as a channel to connect with customers and offer them incentives for actions such as referring friends, sharing pictures, and writing reviews would offer numerous benefits.

-It’s been proven that expanding a loyalty program beyond a simple point for purchase model helps boost customer excitement and long-term engagement.
+It’s been proven that expanding a loyalty program beyond a simple points for purchase model helps boost customer excitement and long-term engagement.
 It would also give Ulta an easy way to boost customer acquisition via referrals and conversion rates via user generated content.

 We would also hope to see a more customized version of Ulta’s successful loyalty program where it will cater to the deepest needs of its members.
 Purchase history and RFM (recency, frequency, and monetary) data can really enhance loyalty program performance by giving brands a way to better segment customers.
 With advanced segmentation, retailers can create more targeted audience groups and tailor messaging and loyalty reward campaigns to get customers to buy more, engage more with the loyalty program, and even participate in advocacy programs.